BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/quest_of_the_ringbearer.md

 If a Hobbit carrying a Plunder Token is charged, or charges, it will immediately drop the token within 1" of itself.
 Hobbits may only carry one Plunder Token at a time and may only voluntarily drop them when in base contact with the Stash Marker.

-**PARTICIPANTS**

-**Good:** Farmer Maggot.

-**'Evil':** Frodo Baggins; Samwise Gamgee; Meriadoc Brandybuck; Peregrin Took.

-Whilst the Hobbits definitely are not Evil, the fact that they are stealing crops from Farmer Maggot means they will play the role of the Evil force in this Scenario.

 **Designer's Notes:** *This Scenario can be played with five people if you wish.
 In this situation, one player plays as the Good force, and the other players each control one of the Hobbits.
 When deploying the Hobbits, players will take turns deploying their Hobbit anywhere at least 12" from the crop and 6" from each other.
 When deployed, a Hobbit will place their own Stash Marker that they will be trying to get Plunder Tokens to.
 The first Hobbit to get three Plunder Tokens to their Stash Marker wins.
 If all the Hobbits flee before this can happen, then Farmer Maggot wins.*

 ![](../media/scenarios/quest_of_the_ringbearer/farmer_maggots_crop.jpg)